 - Lack of steady or consistent employment

-- Going back to old using friends and acquaintances
+- Going back to the old using friends and acquaintances

 - Lack of coping skills